 Hailing originally from Northern Spain, where they are traditionally roasted over an open fire.
 These peppers have a deep red color with a mild heat and sweet with a slight tart taste with thinner flesh than the regular red bell pepper, roasting them gives them a rich spicy-sweet flavor.

-Pimentos are classic heart shape succulent red peppers, which are non-spicy that are most commonly roasted to bring out their mildly sweet flavor.
+Pimentos are classic heart-shaped succulent red peppers, which are non-spicy that are most commonly roasted to bring out their mildly sweet flavor.
 Comes from the western region of Spain which has a Designation of Protected Origin status from the European Union for pimento de la vera.

 Are Piquillo Peppers The Same As Pimentos?